AdobeDocs/adp-devsite-github-actions-test/src/pages/test/inline-alert.md

 <InlineAlert slots="text" variant="warning"/>

-Using an iconset reference from one of the `icons-workflow` or `icons-ui` packages in the `name` on an `sp-icon` should no longer be used (ie: `<sp-icon name="ui:Arrow100"></sp-icon>`), since it's deprecated.
+warning Using an iconset reference from one of the `icons-workflow` or `icons-ui` packages in the `name` on an `sp-icon` should no longer be used (ie: `<sp-icon name="ui:Arrow100"></sp-icon>`), since it's deprecated.
 Use the specific named import mentioned in the first bullet above, instead.

 <InlineAlert slots="text" variant="neutral"/>

-Using an iconset reference from one of the `icons-workflow` or `icons-ui` packages in the `name` on an `sp-icon` should no longer be used (ie: `<sp-icon name="ui:Arrow100"></sp-icon>`), since it's deprecated.
+neutral Using an iconset reference from one of the `icons-workflow` or `icons-ui` packages in the `name` on an `sp-icon` should no longer be used (ie: `<sp-icon name="ui:Arrow100"></sp-icon>`), since it's deprecated.
 Use the specific named import mentioned in the first bullet above, instead.

 <InlineAlert slots="text" variant="info"/>